Kapiainen/Lauhdutin/Readme.md

 - Load **Main.ini** in Rainmeter, right-click on the skin, go to **Custom skin actions**, and click on **Rebuild**.

 # Supported platforms
-Lauhdutin currently supports Steam and GOG Galaxy.
+Lauhdutin currently supports Steam, GOG Galaxy, and Battle.net.

 Steam support includes:
 - Acquire a list of installed games and games that are not currently installed, but for which a license has been purchased.